How to Secure AI Coding Assistants Without Slowing Developers Down

 - Tool and MCP attacks: an attacker abuses a connected tool or MCP server to prompt-inject the assistant into leaking data or running malicious commands.

-Aurascape secures AI coding assistants by decoding their traffic inline and applying policy across all five risks.
-It discovers shadow assistants through patented zero-day discovery, enforces the sanctioned enterprise license, protects crown-jewel source code with private fingerprinting, governs which models are allowed, and inspects tool and MCP calls through the Zero-Bypass MCP Gateway.
-It works as an additive layer alongside the existing stack.
+Interaction-layer security closes each of the five gaps by decoding assistant traffic inline and applying policy before code is submitted and before tool calls execute.
+It discovers shadow assistants, enforces the sanctioned enterprise license, protects crown-jewel source code with private fingerprinting, governs which models are allowed, and inspects tool and MCP calls through a dual-channel design, all as an additive layer alongside the existing stack.

 Aurascape decodes IDE, terminal, and browser traffic that secure web gateways cannot read, then acts on it inline (Aurascape, 2026).
-Its discovery agents continuously crawl the web to identify and decode newly launched coding assistants, giving zero-day coverage of the long tail, not just the top tools (Aurascape, 2026).
-Inline entitlement decoding tells the difference between an enterprise and a personal or free license on the same tool, and nudges developers to the sanctioned one (Aurascape, 2026).
+Its discovery agents continuously crawl the web to identify and decode newly launched coding assistants, giving coverage of the long tail, not just the top tools (Aurascape, 2026).
+Inline entitlement decoding tells an enterprise license apart from a personal or free one on the same tool, and nudges developers to the sanctioned version (Aurascape, 2026).

 For data, Aurascape applies Realtime Data Security for AI to source code: it fingerprints crown-jewel code privately, allows lower-sensitivity code through, and blocks the most sensitive code from reaching the assistant (Aurascape, 2026).
 For models, it decodes which model a developer is using and allows trusted ones while denying untrusted ones (Aurascape, 2026).
-For connected systems, the Zero-Bypass MCP Gateway and AI Threat Prevention give visibility into tool and MCP calls and block malicious actions in real time (Aurascape Product Brief, 2026).
+For connected systems, the dual-channel design separates the two legs of agent risk: the intelligence channel governs the model-side interaction, and the Zero-Bypass MCP Gateway secures the tool-execution channel by signing and verifying approved tool calls and blocking unsigned ones before an agent reaches any external system (Aurascape Product Brief, 2026).

 Aurascape governs how developers use coding assistants and what data reaches them.
 It complements, rather than replaces, code-scanning tools that test the security of the code itself.